menyas/unique-menu-icons/README.md

 Gives every Gen 1 Pokemon its own unique party/menu icon instead of the vanilla shared body-type icons (BALL, BIRD, BUG, FAIRY, GRASS, HELIX, MON, QUADRUPED, SNAKE, WATER).
+As for 1.4.0, also includes Gen 2 Pokemon, for compatibility with certain mods.

 ## Installation